EdwardMan917/matic-docs/docs/edge/additional-features/permission-contract-deployment.md

 #### Add address to the deployment whitelist

 To add a new address to the deployment whitelist execute `whitelist deployment --add` CLI command.
 You can add as many addresses as you want.
 Only addresses that exists in the contract deployment whitelist can deploy contracts.
-If the whitelist is empty anyone can do the deployment.
+If the whitelist is empty, anyone can do the deployment.

 ```bash